 AP 3-D Art and Design Portfolio Samples and Scoring Information

-The samples in the table below were selected from portfolios that students submitted for the 2020 exam.
-Each sample includes scoring commentary that explains the scoring process and how the rubrics were applied.
+The table below contains student samples selected from portfolios submitted for the 2021 exam.
+Each sample includes scoring commentary that explains the rubric application and scoring logic.
+The complete portfolio is also available for your review.

 Past Sample Portfolios and Scoring Information